P.A. Day is Friday November 27 2015. A November/December calendar is posted on this website.

 No Dog Policy : Please be reminded that Board policy states dogs are not allowed on school property.
 We ask that all dog owners respect this policy as we have students who have severe allergies or are terrified of dogs, no matter the size.
 Thank you for your co-operation.

 School Yard Supervision: The school yard is supervised each day beginning at 8:45 and ending at 3:30.
 For safety reasons, students are not to be dropped off before 8:45 and are to be picked up by 3:30 at the latest.
+There is no supervision at the front of the building before/after school.
+All students are to proceed to the back of the building.
 Thank you for making sure your children are safe.

 Kiss & Ride: Please be aware that the area at the front of the school adjacent to the parking lot is designated for Kiss and Ride.
 We ask that students exit the vehicule on the right side in order to avoid possible dangers from oncoming cars.
 In addition, we request that you honour the Kiss and Ride concept, entering and exiting this area in a timely fashion.
 If for any reason you need to come into the school, we ask that you park your vehicle in the lot and then make your way into the school.
 This will eliminate any congestion as this is a very busy area before and after school.
 We thank you for your cooperation and support in keeping our students safe.